07 February 2020

 My favourite Christmas present was a set of tickets to see the West End production of Mary Poppins, which I’ve been itching to see!
 I went to see it in February on my birthday and took another nanny friend to see it with.
-I’ve loved the old film as well as the new Mary Poppins Returns, so was very much looking foward to experiencing the live show.
+I’ve loved the old film as well as the new Mary Poppins Returns, so was very much looking forward to experiencing the live show.

 The stage looked absolutely delightful with lit up buildings and smoking chimneys in front of a night time sky, even before the show started.
 The whole stage design was so lovingly made and really reminiscent of pop-up storybook pages, with bold lines and set pieces that opened up and slotted together.
 Beautifully made and perfect for this classic story.